About the Bibliography

 It is our goal that Tea Circle‘s Bibliography of Burma Studies will complement the existing bibliographies on Myanmar/Burma.
 Our open source bibliography for Burma Studies is preceded by Michael Charney’s Living Bibliography of Burma Studies and Andrew Selth’s bibliography on publications on Myanmar/Burma since 1988.
 Both bibliographies have paid considerable detail to providing a comprehensive list of publications on Myanmar/Burma.

-We also invite you to contribute relevant citations (books, journal articles and research reports only), but please make sure you check either of the following lists below to ensure that the citation is not already there:
+We also invite you to contribute relevant citations (books, journal articles and research reports only), but please ensure you check either of the following lists below to ensure that the citation is not already there.

 If you are interested in contributing a new citation to Tea Circle’s bibliography, new entries can be added via our submissions form here.

 In order to make this resource more user-friendly, please check to make sure your submission is complete and accurate, and add in keywords, including the DOI or ISBN where possible.
 Since our intention is to be inclusive, we interpret the category of women broadly to include any scholar identifying as a woman, and the category of Myanmar scholar to include anyone who identifies as having Burma/Myanmar heritage, regardless of ethnicity, nationality or place of birth.

 Downloading or Exporting the Bibliography

-Google Sheets: Please request access to download the full list.
+- Google Sheets: Please request access to download the full list.
+Preview the Google Docs list.

 1. Select “All” or relevant entries.